-Lebanon is well on its way to hyperinflation - when prices of goods and services change daily, and rise by more than 50 per cent in a month.
+Lebanon is well on its way to hyperinflation - when prices of goods and services change daily, and rise by more than 50 per

 Hyperinflation is most commonly associated with countries like Venezuela and Zimbabwe, which this year have seen annual inflation rates of 15,000 per cent and 319 per cent, respectively.
 Lebanon is set to join their league; food inflation surged by 108.9 per cent during the first half of 2020.